I. Purpose

 - Academic Expectations

-- Grading Scale for Lower Level (Grades 1-3) and Upper Level (Grades 4-5) is:
+- Grading Scale for Lower Level (grades 1-3) and Upper Level (grades 4-5) is:

 - Montessori middle school students in Grades 6-8 use the same grading scale as listed in Administrative Procedure 5121.2.
 Those students who fail to attain a “C”: average, 70% or 2.0 or better in one or more of the core academic courses, in any marking period, will be given academic support.